The couple huddled on the bench gaze open-mouthed at the scene in front of them.

 Or, as the couple on the beach would have it: “Holy shit.”

 If you were asked to pick out the leader of Nightwish from a police lineup, it’s unlikely that you’d choose Tuomas Holopainen.
-You might go for Floor Jansen, the statuesque Dutch singer who officially joined the band before this year’s Endless Forms Most Beautiful and who everyone else can’t help but seem to orbit.
+You might go for Floor Jansen, the statuesque Dutch singer who officially joined the band before 2015’s Endless Forms Most Beautiful and who everyone else can’t help but seem to orbit.
 Or it might be fork-bearded bassist and co-vocalist Marco Hietala, who permanently looks like he should be beating a large drum on a Viking longboat as it sails across the North Sea to raid some unfortunate hamlet near Sunderland.
 It might even be Troy Donockley, the band’s honorary Brit, who combines the role of multi-instrumentalist and court jester.

 But no, it’s the man with the measured baritone speaking voice and the floor-length black dust coat lurking quietly on the fringes of the group who runs the show.
 “I would say I’m the leader of the pack,” he says in a deep, measured voice.
 “But not a tyrant or dictator.”